lazywhite/lang/backend/go/note.md

 I would pass it as a function param, or make it a struct method.
 Global variable is not very pragmatic for that even though it might seem so, a common way to do that is to define methods on a struct instead and keep the state there.
 42. do anything in goroutine and return the value over the channel
 43. import "path/to/dir"  "package name" can be different from "dir name"
-44. pass struct as arguments
+44. passing struct as arguments
 45. go get time time of execution
 46. godoc <module> <function>
-47. Lexical tokens are enclosed in double quotes "" or back quotes ``
+47. Lexical tokens are enclosed in double quotes "" or back quotes ``, back quote can not be escaped
 48. import  "module",  every "init() of Go file" under that directory is called, without "sub_directories"
 49. error handling in Go, "error" type
 50. "* \<type>" define a pointer to "\<type>" , "&\<var>" get the pointer of <var>